viparthasarathy/fitness-tracker/notes.md

 5. Entry Show Page / New Page.

-  1. Create entry model and unit tests.
+  1. Create entry model and unit tests, controller#new action.

     1. Database columns: created_at/date (date), chapter_id(int), notes (description).
 Future plans: total calorie consumption (int), total protein consumption(int), total carb consumption(int), total fat consumption(int).

   2. Option to add/edit weight and other additional measurements.

-    1. Database columns: entry_id(integer), weight(float), room for other measurements.
+    1. Database columns: entry_id(integer), weight(float), room for other measurements in the future.

-  3. Future: Option to add food entry which can auto-fill in / balance nutrient to calorie information.
+  3. Future: Option to add food entry which can auto-fill in / balance nutrient to calorie information, also option to edit said food entries/delete.